adfinis/vault-playground/README.md

 ## Prerequisites

+The playground runs with either docker or podman.
+The prerequisites slightly differ.

+### docker

 Install `docker-compose`, `kubectl` and `helm` on your local machine.

 Use v1 cgroups or the v1 compatibility mode on v2 systems for the FreeIPA container to work correctly, see: